 Inside the mansion is a fine wrought-iron staircase featuring the Villars’ coat of arms.

-The Hôtel Arbaud-Jouques at number 19 dates back to 1732.
-This mansion was commissioned from Jean-Baptiste Franque by Elzéar d’Arbaud, Lord of Jouques and advisor to the Parliament.
+The Hôtel Arbaud-Jouques dates back to 1732.
+Architect Jean-Baptiste Franque built the mansion for Elzéar d’Arbaud, Lord of Jouques and advisor to the Parliament.

 On the façade, the fine wrought-iron balconies feature the “AJ” monogram at their centres.